zelanko/sql-docs.it-it/docs/linux/sql-server-linux-configure-msdtc.md

 Questo articolo descrive come configurare Microsoft Distributed Transaction Coordinator (MSDTC) in Linux.

 > [!NOTE]
-> MSDTC in Linux è supportato nell'anteprima di SQL Server 2019 e in SQL Server 2017 a partire dall'aggiornamento cumulativo 16.
+> MSDTC in Linux è supportato in SQL Server 2017 a partire dall'aggiornamento cumulativo 16.

 ## <a name="overview"></a>Panoramica